How to Tell if your Fuel Filter Is Bad

 Problem with the acceleration

-Sometimes, the engine may start, but it may not accelerate, and it behaves funny when you try to press down the accelerator.
+Sometimes, the engine may start, but it may not accelerate.
+It might behave funny when you try to press down the accelerator.
 Sometimes, it may even suffer from slow-down syndrome when you drive at a certain speed.
 This happens because the engine is not getting enough fuel to run any faster.
 If that’s the case, no matter how hard you step on the accelerator, the speed does not increase and it remains the same.
+This period will not usually last very long as it will soon start to stall or not even move at all.

 Look at your exhaust fume

-The exhaust fume coming from your car’s engine may appear cloudy and dark, which indicates that your fuel filter needs cleaning or replacement.
-You may sense an awful smell coming from your exhaust, which is a sign that your fuel filter is dirty and clogged, and needs to be checked.
+The exhaust fume coming from your car’s engine may appear cloudy and dark.
+This indicates that your fuel filter needs cleaning or replacement.
+You may sense an awful smell coming from your exhaust, which is a sign that your fuel filter is dirty and clogged.
+It will need to be checked.
 Frequent misfire may also indicate improper functioning of your fuel filter.

 Another symptom of a bad fuel filter is the vehicle jerking or making a stutter sound when idling.
 This indicates that the car’s engine gets enough fuel while running, but it is inadequate when it has to idle.
 This is because the fuel filter is not clean enough to deliver an easy idle.